-With the new year right around the corner, we’re excited to take a peek at the best new year resolutions for real estate agents.
+With the new year right around the corner, we’re excited to take a peek at the best New Year resolutions for real estate agents.

 We’ll give you some pointers on how to choose effective resolutions and how to boost your chances of success in your new resolution.
 And we’ll give you some specific resolutions to consider for your own business.